HPDL-Group/Merak/docs/api_doc.md

 -   no_tie_modules (bool, defaults to False) -- Whether to set tie modules.
 -   save_total_limit (int, defaults to -1) -- Limit the max numbers of checkpoints.
 -   eval_iters (int, defaults to None) -- Number of iterations to run for evaluationvalidation/test for.
+-   text_generation (bool, Optional, defaults to False) -- Whether to do text generate.
+-   out_seq_length (int, Optional, defaults to 1024) -- The maximum sequence length that this model's output.
+Defaults to 1024.
+-   temperature (float, Optional, defaults to 0.9) -- Sampling temperature.
+-   lora_config (str, Optional, defaults to None) -- Set lora config path.

 ### class *Merak.MerakTrainer*